MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 ---
 lab:
   title: Learning Path 8 - Lab 8 - Exercise 2 - Test the DLP Policy
-  description: In this task, you will send an email from Holly Dickson to Lynne Robbins that tests the first rule (single IP address).
-When this rule is triggered, an email policy tip is displayed in the sender's Outlook mailbox that informs the sender the email contains sensitive data.
-The sender will also receive an email notification, but the email will still be sent to the recipient.
+  description: In this exercise, you will test the custom DLP policy you created by sending emails containing IP addresses.
+You will test the first rule with a single IP address to verify the policy tip and notification, and then test the second rule with multiple IP addresses to verify the email is blocked with an override option.
-  duration: 76 minutes
+  duration: 20 minutes
   level: 200
   islab: true
+  primarytopics:
+    - Microsoft Purview
 ---

 # Learning Path 8 - Lab 8 - Exercise 2 - Test the DLP Policy